srirajan/onmetal-docker/README.md

 db.service	2aa4e35a.../10.208.201.253	active	running
 ```

- * You can also review the systemd service fike.
+ * You can also review the systemd service file.
 This one is fairly simple service and runs a mysql container on one of the hosts.
 Wait for this service to start before proceeding.
 Also note, that Fleet decides which host to run the container on.
 ```
 cat db.service
 [Unit]